TheEnergyEngineers/ClutteredJS/README.md

 ### 3.2 MITM Proxy

-The cluttered and decluttered web applications are hosted using [MITM Proxy](https://mitmproxy.org/) with separate ports for each kind.
-The mitm proxy certificate is installed in the android device after configuring it with appropriate IP address and port for the mitmproxy.
+The cluttered and de-cluttered mobile web apps are hosted using [MITM Proxy](https://mitmproxy.org/) with separate ports for each kind.
+The MITM proxy certificate is installed in the android device after configuring it with the appropriate IP address and port for the MITM proxy.

 ### 3.3 Execution and Output